GustavoCostaW/ngc-pagination/README.md

 Cool!
 With your `BehaviorSubject` you can emit events and the `ngc-pagination` will react the property changes.

-If you need change the currentPage
+You can change the `currentPage` anytime

 ```Typescript